"Meet Me in Galilee"

 If the skeptic can see the rationality of this illustration, one wonders why he cannot see the rationality of Jesus appearing to the disciples in Jerusalem, even after informing Mary Magdalene to remind them to meet Him in Galilee?
 The disciples had just seen their Lord arrested, tortured, and crucified.
 They were scared for their own lives.
 Some of the disciples even “forsook him” during His arrest in the garden (Mark 14:50; cf. 14:27).
 Peter denied knowing Him three times, just a short while later (Mark 14:66-72).
 And, on the day of Jesus’ resurrection, John recorded how the disciples (except Thomas) met behind closed doors “for fear of the Jews” (John 20:19).
 These men obviously were traumatized by all of the events of the past 72 hours.
 “They mourned and wept” for the loss of their leader (Mark 16:10).
 They were mentally and emotionally troubled.

 Then entered Mary Magdalene and the other women who told the apostles (and those who are gathered together with them) that they had seen Jesus—alive (Luke 24:9-10)!
 Sadly, the disciples rejected the women’s testimony.
 Luke recorded: “Their words seemed to them like idle tales, and they did not believe them” (24:11).
 The apostles doubted that Jesus was alive (cf. Luke 24:38).
 Later on that same day, Mark wrote that two other disciples informed them of Jesus’ resurrection, but “they did not believe them either” (16:12-13).
 In fact, when Jesus appeared to the apostles (except Thomas) on the evening of His resurrection, He said: “Why are you troubled?
 And why do doubts arise in your hearts?
 Behold My hands and My feet, that it is I Myself.
 Handle Me and see, for a spirit does not have flesh and bones as you see I have” (Luke 24:38-39, emp. added).
 The apostles later reported Jesus’ appearance to their fellow apostle, Thomas, who had missed the opportunity to see, touch, and eat with Him.
-Like his fellow apostles, who previously had rejected the eyewitness testimony, Thomas responded, saying, “Unless I see in His hands the print of the nails, and put my finger into the print of the nails, and put my hand into His side, I will not believe” (John 20:25).
+Like his fellow apostles, who previously had rejected the eyewitness testimony, Thomas responded, saying, “Unless I see in His hands the print of the nails, and put my finger into the print of the nails, and put my hand into His side, I will not believe” (John 20:25, emp. added).

 Multiply many times the doubts you would have of seeing your employer for a meeting three days after he was ejected through the front windshield of his car and reported on the news to be dead.
 Only then might you come close to the frazzled mindset of the unbelieving apostles.